Food Fun & News

 Never order fish on Mondays—until now

 Even before writing Kitchen Confidential, Bourdain shocked the world with his breakout 1999 New Yorker essay revealing behind-the-scenes trade secrets from chefs.
 One of his most surprising: Seafood dishes usually aren’t very fresh on Mondays, when the fish is usually leftovers ordered for the weekend crowd.
 Restaurant goers followed the advice for years, but fast-forward 17 years and Bourdain changed his tune.
 “It’s almost two decades later.
 Things have changed,” he told Business Insider, lamenting on the fact that it’s still one of his most often-quoted tips.
-These are other foods chefs never order in restaurants.

 Typical “foodie” destinations don’t have the only great eats